winedarksea/AutoTS/README.md

 Used saved results to resume a search partway through Generally improved probabilistic forecasting
-Option to drop series which haven't had a value in last N days
+Option to drop series which haven't had a value in last N days Use quantile of training data to provide upper/lower forecast for Last Value Naive (so upper forecast might be 95th percentile largest number)

 #### Ensemble:
 	best 3